Key Takeaways

 Only the following forms are available in the Utah cannabis market: tablet; capsule; concentrated oil; liquid suspension; transdermal preparation; gelatinous cube; unprocessed cannabis flower in a blister pack containing no more than one gram of flower pods in each individual blister; wax or resin.
 Utah law prohibits the smoking of cannabis, as well as candy, cookies, cakes, and other foods.

-Utah Cannabis Licensing
+Utah Cannabis Licenses

 In 2020, the Utah Department of Agriculture and Food and the Utah Division of Purchasing selected eight companies to be Medical Cannabis Cultivators in Utah’s Medical Cannabis Program.
 The Utah Department of Agriculture follows 4-41a-205 and to not exceed 8 Cannabis Cultivation Facility Licenses unless all Cultivators reach their 100,000 sq. ft. grow limit, the Utah Department of Health anticipates a greater patient need, or a current company forfeits their license.